 Join us on March 2, 2019, to celebrate the completion of the campaign.
 Continue to support our work going forward by becoming a monthly donor!

 In the face of all the attacks on workers, immigrants, Muslims, women, and other marginalized communities, CTUL leaders are ready take our organizing to the next level.
 We are inviting you to join us in forging a path to win worker voice with tens of thousands of low-wage workers of color across Minnesota through CTUL’s Raise Worker Voice Campaign.
-Join us for the launch of the campaign:

 The goal of our Raise Worker Voice Campaign is to raise $1.65 million in two years to take our recent victories to scale.
 Dozens of CTUL allies and members are organizing within their networks to raise $1,000 – $20,000 through bake sales, house parties, and more, and have already gotten commitments for 33% of our goal!
 Click here for a list of the Individual and Organizational Founding Partners of the campaign.
 And read below for more details on the campaign, and for materials to organize your own event.